joinednode/joinednode-blog/_posts/2015-10-27-sending-an-sms-with-twilio-joined-node.md

 </html>
 ```

-This library lets you call your Joined Node Tasks quickly from inside any HTML page, or node.js app.
+This library lets you call your Joined Node Recipes quickly from inside any HTML page, or node.js app.

 As you can see, you have options that you can use, any method that you can use to POST data, can be used to trigger an SMS message.